 Teachers taught the "three-Rs" to the eight grades at the one-room school.
 If a teacher felt qualified and had enough textbooks, other subjects such as geography, were added.

 Students were full of pranks.
 To delay the start of class, they often hid the teacher's alarm clock in the woodpile.
 Lanterns used during night meetings were stored in the school, and a few enterprising students found that dropping a small piece of calcium carbide, taken from a lantern, into an inkwell produced a reaction that would cause the ink to overflow.
 If the inkwell was tightly capped, it would explode and spatter ink all over the room.

 In 1964, the National Park Service nominated the school to the National Register of Historic Places and subsequently restored the structure to the 1930s period.
-Today, the school stands in its original location alongside Utah Highway 24.
+Today, the school stands in its original location, although Utah Highway 24 was added in 1962.
 Visitors may peer through the windows into the furnished structure and imagine what school was like, so long ago.
 Those with a good imagination can still hear that old school bell ring.

 Recorded park information available 24 hours a day.
 Phones are answered when staff is available.
 If no one answers, please leave a message, your call will be returned.
 Questions may also be sent to firstname.lastname@example.org.